zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This episode is all about getting a “flat (flat) ti re (tire).”
 A “flat tire” is when you have a tire that no longer has any air in it, usual ly because there’s a small hole in the tire.
 A tire, I guess I should explain, is what  goes around the wheels of your car.
 Most cars have four wheels, and around the whe els go tires.
 The tires usually have air in them.
 If the tires don’t have a ny air, well, then the car will not move very easily.

-In our dialogue, Jaloliddin says to Minisa, “What i s that thumping noise?”
+In our dialogue, Jaloliddin says to Minisa, “What is that thumping noise?”
 “Thumping” (thumping) is an adjective used to descr ibe a heavy, loud noise, usually a sound made by something heavy hitting the  ground or something else.
 In this case, it’s the sound of rubber hitting the road with a flat tire.
 Minisa says, “I don’t hear anything.”

 Jaloliddin says, “I think you have a flat tire.”
 Mi nisa says, “The left rear tire has a slow leak, but I just inflated it the last time I w as at the gas station, so I’m sure it’s fine.
 Minisa doesn’t think she has a problem at all .
 She does say that “the left rear tire has a slow leak.”
 A car has front tires i n the – well, logically – front of the car as well as rear tires in the rear or back of the car.
 There’s a tire on the left and the right side of both the front and the rear of the car.